 - visual materials, sketches, plans and other relevant reference materials

 Funding from other sources:

-For artists, curators and civil society actors, at least 10 percent of the total costs of the project must be met from sources other than KORO.
+For artists and curators , at least 10 percent of the total costs of the project must be met from sources other than KORO.
 Your own contributions in kind can be included in this amount.

 Application forms and the call for applications will be available online for at least two (2) months prior to the application deadline.
 Study the call for applications carefully before starting work on the application form.

 You may save your online application form at any time and return to it later.
 The first time you save your form, you will be asked to supply the applicants email address.
 We will send an email to this address with a link for you to use whenever you want to return to your form to add something or make changes.
 Remember to save your form while you are working on it.

 All documents must be uploaded in PNG, JPG or PDF formats.
 Maximum file size for each attachment is 10 MB.

 You must submit your completed form before the application deadline.
 After you have submitted your application, you will receive an email acknowledgment.

 If you do not have a Norwegian social security number or a D-number, you must contact KORO at least 14 days before the application deadline.